puppetlabs/puppet-docs/source/puppet/5.3/modules_documentation.markdown

 The module README template helps you put together complete and clear documentation.

-If you used the Puppet Development Kit or the `puppet module generate` command to generate your module, you already have a copy of the README template in `.md` format in your module.
+If you used the Puppet Development Kit (or the deprecated `puppet module generate` command) to generate your module, you already have a copy of the README template in `.md` format in your module.
 You can also use the standalone template to guide you.

 Related topics: